Representation and algorithms

 - Tessellations:

-as the union of a set of disjoint area objects orthe process of fitting shapes together in a pattern with no spaces in between
+a partition of the planeas the union of a set of disjoint area objects orthe process of fitting shapes together in a pattern with no spaces in between - Regular polygon

 - Vertex figure

-: it is most commonly used regular tessellation
+Regulartessellation: participating polygons are regular and equalSquare grid: it is most commonly used regular tessellation

-: it is the most commonly used irregular tessellations- Delaunay triangulation
+Irregulartessellation: participating polygons are not all regular and equalTriangulated irregular tessellation(TIN): it is the most commonly used irregular tessellations- Delaunay triangulation

 - each circumcircle of a constituent triangle does not include any other triangulation point within it.